vasilakisfil/Introspected-REST/README.md

 }
 ```

-while a collection of `User` resources would look like:
+while a collection of `User` resources, the `Users` resource, would look like:

 ```json
 {